sc-voice/sc-voice_net/content/study/searchwiki.md

 <img src="img/toc.png" alt="screenshot main ToC">

-To get back to the main ToC you can use the breadcrumbs at the top of the Wiki card:
+To get back to the main ToC or to another level you can use the breadcrumbs at the top of the Wiki card:

 <img src="img/breadcrumb.png" alt="screenshot breadcrumbs">